- 1 What TV Channels is NBA on Today

 Where to Watch NBA Matches Live for Free Online

 Every year, millions of people search for this query but find no satisfactory clue.
 There is no legal way to watch the NBA live free of cost.
 So I will share only those ways of free streaming that are legit and secure for you.
-There are following ways to watch NBA Live for free.
+There are two ways to watch NBA Live for free.

 Use the Trial Period

 So you can enjoy the free trial period if you reside in the US.
-The online streaming services shared above are OTT based and only available in the USA.
+The online streaming services shared above are OTT-based and only available in the USA.

 Screen Sharing Option

 However, the screen-sharing service is not free, yet it will cost much less than the original cost.
 Streaming services do not care if you share the access password with your friend or any family member.
-Even some streaming services like hulu+LIVE allow screen sharing.
+Even some streaming services like Hulu+live allow screen sharing.

 The Illicit Ways to Avoid

 Never go for the illicit ways of free streaming, like that of Reddit and unofficial sites.
 Many websites are available that stream the game live, but they have no broadcasting or streaming rights.
 Websites like Crackstreams and Buffstreams are a fine examples of free platforms.

 Never try to reach them without a VPN if you are in a first-tier country.
 You might get traced and then have to face legal proceedings.